Anon-Planet/thgtoa/guide.md

 -   Option B: Check [Appendix J: Manufacturer tools for Wiping HDD and SSD drives.][Appendix J: Manufacturer tools for Wiping HDD and SSD drives:]

--   Option C: See [Appendix D: Using System Rescue to securely wipe an SSD drive.]
+-   Option C: See [Appendix D: Using System Rescue to securely wipe an SSD drive:]

 -   Option D: Wipe your disk and re-install Windows before performing new full disk encryption (using Veracrypt or Bitlocker) to overwrite all sectors with new encrypted data. **This method will be slower compared to Option A and B as it will overwrite your whole SSD.**